BCS in the Sky: Signatures of Inflationary Fermion Condensation: Conclusion

 \acknowledgments We would like to thank Yanbai Gao, Sida Lu and Chon Man Sou for helpful discussions.
 This work was supported in part by the National Key R\&D Program of China (2021YFC2203100), the NSFC Excellent Young Scientist Scheme (Hong Kong and Macau) Grant No. 12022516, and by the RGC of Hong Kong SAR, China Grant No. 16306422.
+XT is supported in part by STFC consolidated grants ST/T000694/1 and ST/X000664/1.
+YZ is also supported by the IBS under the project code, IBS-R018-D3.